YingzheWang/academic-homepage/content/publication/contractile-and-tensile-measurement-of-molecular-artificial-muscles-for-biohybrid-robotics/index.md

   - Yuichi Hiratsuka
   - Keisuke Morishima
 doi: https://doi.org/10.34133/cbsystems.0106
-publication: "*Cyborg and Bionic Systems*"
+publication: "*Cyborg and Bionic Systems, 5*"
 abstract: A printable artificial muscle assembled from biomolecular motors, which we have recently developed, showed great potential in overcoming the design limitations of conventional biohybrid robots as a new bio-actuator.